aarong/feedme-spec/README.md

 - The conditions under which open feeds will be terminated.

-### Action Revelations
+### Actions

-When an action takes place on the server, the server may `Reveal` that action on one or more feeds.
-Clients with those feeds open are sent action data describing the action and a description of any resulting changes to the feed data.

-Action revelations can result from:

-1. Actions explicitly invoked by clients.

-2. Actions deemed by the server to have taken place, but not explicitly initiated by a client.
+The core unit of behavior is the `Action`.
+Actions may be performed explicitly by clients or may be deemed to have occurred by the server.

+In order to perform an action, clients indicate an `Action Name` and may supply `Action Arguments` with further specifics.
+If the action is executed successfully, the server returns `Action Data` describing the outcome.

 The following are determined by the API design and should be documented for API
 clients:

-- The actions that are revealed on each feed.
+- The set of actions that may be invoked by clients.

-- The rules according to which actions are deemed to have taken place.
+- The required structure of their arguments.

+- The structure of the resulting action data.

-### Deltas
+### Action Notifications

+When an action is invoked by a client or is deemed to have occurred by the server, the server may transmit an `Action Notification` on one or more open feeds.

+When the server notifies a client about an action on one its open feeds, the server specifies an `Action Name` and `Action Data` with further specifics.
-When the server reveals an action on a feed, it may specify a sequence of `Deltas` describing any resulting changes to the feed data.

-Feed data only changes when an action is revealed on the feed.
+The server may also specify a sequence of `Deltas` describing any resulting changes to the feed data.
+Feed data can only change as a result of action notifications, so the client can understand both how and why the data is changing.

+The following are determined by the API design and should be documented for API
+clients:

+- The set of actions that can be notified on each feed.

+- The structure of any associated action data.

+- The manner in which actions modify the feed data.

 ## Messages